From Currency to Culture – Learn Facts About Belize.

 Belize is located in Central America and it is bordered to the north by Mexico, to the south and west by Guatemala and to the east by the Caribbean Sea.
 We are a diverse country with various cultures and languages.
 We also have the lowest population density in Central America with 35 people per square mile or 14 people per square kilometer.

 Come to Belize and you’ll hear familiar words of the English language.
-In fact, we are the only English language-speaking country in Central America.
-While English is the official language of Belize, Kriol is the language that we all speak.
+English is the official language of Belize, and it is the only English-language-speaking country in Central America.
+While the official Belize language is English, Belizeans speak the Kriol language and many are also Spanish-speaking.

 When you hear us, you know you’re in a country unlike any other.
 Even our most up-tight citizens sound relaxed.
 We have a Caribbean lilt and our words seem a bit shorter.
 But don’t worry, you’ll understand everything and we may teach you a few phrases you don’t know.

 Here, even our language is a diverse adventure.
-Spanish, African-based Garifuna, Maya-Kekchi, Maya Mopan, Mandarin, German are just a few of the languages that form the unique dialects we speak throughout the country.
+Spanish, African-based Garifuna, Maya-Kekchi, Mopan, Mandarin, German and Mayan languages are just a few of the dialects we speak throughout the country.

 Here are a few different ways you’ll hear “good morning”